What we know about the deadly collision at LaGuardia Airport

 United Flight 2384, scheduled to depart for Chicago, aborted its takeoff due to a warning light at around 11:18 p.m.
 As controllers worked to find a gate for that plane, the pilots reported an odor in the cabin had sickened the flight attendants, according to a LiveATC.com recording of air traffic control audio.

-A Port Authority aircraft rescue and firefighting vehicle dispatched to respond to the United flight requested permission to cross the runway where the Air Canada aircraft was landing.
+The crew of the fire truck – a Port Authority aircraft rescue and firefighting vehicle – was dispatched to respond to the United flight.
+The fire truck crew requested permission to cross the runway where the Air Canada aircraft was landing.

-The fire truck was cleared to cross moments before the collision, the audio indicates.

-Just 10 seconds after granting permission for the fire truck to cross, the controller seemed to reverse course and frantically told it to stop.
+Just 10 seconds after granting permission for the fire truck to cross, a controller seemed to reverse course and told it to stop, the audio indicates.

 “Stop.
 Stop.
 Stop.
 Stop, truck 1.
 Stop,” he said.

 The collision took place about 11:38 p.m., just three minutes after the Air Canada flight was cleared to land.
-The controller can then be heard directing other aircraft to abort their landings and “go around,” noting the runway is now closed.
+The controller can then be heard directing other aircraft to abort their landings and “go around,” noting the runway was closed.

-The Air Canada plane was traveling about 104 miles per hour just before it hit the fire truck, according to the last data point collected before the collision by Flightradar24.
+The Air Canada plane was traveling about 104 mph just before it hit the fire truck, according to the last data point collected before the collision by Flightradar24.

 Video footage and air traffic control audio are helping to piece together a rough timeline of the events that led up to the fatal incident.